Connect with others who understand.

 • Weight loss

-If a salt-wasting crisis is too severe, the body can go into shock.
-This is also known as an adrenal crisis.
+If a salt-wasting adrenal crisis is too severe, the body can go into shock.
 A person goes into shock when their organs aren’t getting enough blood and can’t function properly.
 Symptoms of shock include:

 • Increasing heart rate